wizmo2/squeezelite-esp32/README.md

 ```
 NB: For named configurations, this is ignored

-To optimize speed, a bit-manipulation trick is used and as a result, the bit depth is limited to 20 bits, even in 32 bits mode.
-As said before, this is more than enough for any human ear.
-In theory, it could be extended up to 23 bits but I don't see the need.
+The bit depth is 24 bits, even in 32 bits mode (this a SPDIF limitation - thank @UrbanLienert for theupdate from 20 to 24 bit).
 Now, you can also get SPDIF using a specialized chip that offers a I2S interface like a DAC but spits out SPDIF (optical and coax).
 Refers to DAC chapter then.

 If you want coax, you can also use a poor-man's trick to generate signal from a 3.3V GPIO.
 All that does is dividing the 3.3V to generate a 0.6V peak-to-peak and then remove DC
 ```